uplift-ltd/nexus/website/docs/packages/push-notifications.md

 alert copy, defaults are shown below.

 _NOTE_: On iOS if the user denies the status is always undetermined, you may want to store if the user denied and hide the component.
-You can do this using `onRegisterForNotifications` on `NotificationProvider` or `onRegisterForNotifications` on `NotificationAlertPrompt`.
+You can do this using `onRegisterPushNotifications` on `NotificationProvider` or `onRegisterPushNotifications` on `NotificationAlertPrompt`.
 In the future we will handle this here.
-Note that `onRegisterForNotifications` should be a stable function (should not change on render).
+Note that `onRegisterPushNotifications` should be a stable function (should not change on render).

 ```tsx
 import { NotificationProvider, NotificationAlertPrompt } from "@uplift-ltd/push-notifications";